CLIMAAX/crabook/crabook/resources/geonode.md

 :::{important}

-At this stage, you do not need to upload datasets to Zenodo yourself!
+At this stage, you do not need to upload *datasets* to Zenodo yourself!
 The CLIMAAX team will handle the Zenodo upload process internally for each project, based on the datasets and information provided via GeoNode and the Deliverable Platform.

+If you wish to upload supplementary material that is *not a dataset*, you are still welcome to submit a record to the [CLIMAAX Zenodo community](https://zenodo.org/communities/climaax).
 :::